Empirical Analysis of Decoding Biases in Masked Diffusion Models: Abstract

 \section{Abstract}

-Recent advances in masked diffusion models (MDMs) have established them as powerful non-autoregressive alternatives for sequence generation.
-Nevertheless, our preliminary experiments reveal that the generation quality of MDMs is still highly sensitive to the choice of decoding strategy.
-In particular, widely adopted uncertainty-based samplers suffer from two key limitations: a lack of global trajectory control and a pronounced bias toward trivial tokens in the early stages of decoding.
-These shortcomings restrict the full potential of MDMs.
-In this work, we introduce \textbf{\underline{P}}osition-Aware \textbf{\underline{C}}onfidence-Calibrated Sampling (PC-Sampler), a novel decoding strategy that unifies global trajectory planning with content-aware informativeness maximization.
-PC-Sampler incorporates a position-aware weighting mechanism to regulate the decoding path and a calibrated confidence score to suppress the premature selection of trivial tokens.
-Extensive experiments on three advanced MDMs across seven challenging benchmarks—including logical reasoning and planning tasks--demonstrate that PC-Sampler consistently outperforms existing MDM decoding strategies by more than 10\% on average, significantly narrowing the performance gap with state-of-the-art autoregressive models.
-All codes are available at \url{https://github.com/NEUIR/PC-Sampler}.
+Masked Diffusion Models (MDMs) have recently emerged as a promising non-autoregressive paradigm for sequence generation.
+However, their performance is highly sensitive to the choice of decoding strategy.
+In this work, we reveal that prevalent uncertainty-based decoding strategies induce two decoding biases in MDMs: rigid boundary bias and trivial token bias.
+These biases limit the model's reasoning ability and ultimately degrade generation quality.
+To address these challenges, we propose \textbf{UN}masking \textbf{C}alibration for Dec\textbf{O}ding \textbf{DE}biasing (\method{}), a decoding calibration framework that regularizes uncertainty-based decoding by incorporating two complementary priors to shape global decoding trajectories and promote content informativeness.
+Extensive experiments on three advanced MDMs across seven reasoning- and planning-intensive benchmarks demonstrate that \method{} consistently outperforms existing decoding strategies by more than 7\%, while achieving performance comparable to autoregressive models of similar parameter scales.
+All codes are available at \url{https://github.com/NEUIR/Uncode}.